-GenAI tools in academia - What is allowed
+What is allowed:

-- You are allowed to use GenAI tools as a language assistant for reviewing or improving texts you wrote yourself, provided that the tools do not add new content. - In this case, the use of GenAI is like the spelling and grammar check tools that already exist. - Make sure that the use of GenAI does not interfere with a professor's ability to evaluate your output and assess your original contribution. - You are allowed to use GenAI as a search engine to get initial information on a topic or to make an initial search for existing research on the topic.
-This way of gathering information can be like using an ordinary search engine when working on an assignment. - After this initial search, ensure that you look up the sources referred to and conduct your own analysis of the source documents. - o Interpret, analyze, and process the information you obtained; do not just copy-paste it.
+- ❖ You can use GenAI tools as a language assistant for reviewing or improving texts you wrote, provided the tools do not add new content. - Always include a reference, comment, and footnote to your output informing the lecturer that you used GenAI tools as a language assistant.
+This includes translation tools like Deep L and grammar editing tools like Grammarly. - Make sure that using GenAI does not interfere with a professor's ability to evaluate your output and assess your original contribution. - ❖ You are allowed to use GenAI as a search engine to get initial information on a topic or to make an initial search for existing research on the subject.
+Gathering information can be like using an ordinary search engine when working on an assignment.

+- After this initial search, look up the sources referred to and conduct your own analysis of the source documents. - Interpret, analyze, and process the information you obtained; do not just copy-paste it. - Be critical of the output sources generated and be conscious of the inherent biases and the potential fabrication of sources. - Verify the output generated. - Once you use the GenAI tools for more than identifying relevant sources, and instead, you rely on the output generated/ ideas created, you must reference the GenAI tools used.